Cuzyoung/CoDA/README.md

 ## CoDA: Instructive Chain-of-Domain Adaptation with Severity-Aware Visual Prompt Tuning

 🌟🌟🌟 Here is the official project of :violin:[CoDA]().
-We only release the checkpoint for inference now and will release the code of Chain-of-Domain and Severity-Aware Visual Prompt Tuning later.
+We only release the checkpoint for inference now and will release the code of Chain-of-Domain and Severity-Aware Visual Prompt Tuning.

 🔥🔥🔥CoDA is a UDA methodology that boosts models to understand all adverse scenes (☁️,☔,❄️,&#x1F319;) by highlighting the discrepancies within these scenes.
 CoDA achieves state-of-the-art performances on widely used benchmarks.